Wild Yezo Sika Deer on the Notsuke Peninsula!

 Yezo sika deer are herbivorous animals, and they have unique high-pitched calls.

-The wild Yezo sika deer shown in this video are from herds living in Notsuke Peninsula, Hokkaido.
+The wild Yezo sika deer shown in this video are from herds living on the Notsuke Peninsula, Hokkaido.

-In December, when the grass dies, herds of Yezo sika deer move to their “winter home,”- forests with more coniferous trees and less accumulated snow.
+In December, when the grass dies, herds of Yezo sika deer move to their winter homes,- forests with more coniferous trees and less accumulated snow.

 From 0:55 in the video, you can see the Yezo sika deer living in herds in the snow.